Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \subsection{Short and Long Term Memory}

-In the derivation of the space use coefficients for model \eqref{prototype} (see Appendix \ref{sec:spacecoeffder}), it is suggested that there should be multiple \textit{layers} or \textit{channels} which together construct the cognitive map influencing movement.
-Each of these layers may incorporate a number of important environmental covariates known to influence animal movement, such as food acquisition, territory defence, or mate finding \cite{Fagan2017}.
-In each of the models discussed thus far, only one layer is incorporated into the cognitive map.
-One possible motivation for the inclusion of at least two layers that work together to inform the animal's movement is through distinct \textit{short} and \textit{long} term memory components (sometimes referred to as a ``bi-component" mechanism \cite{Bracis2015, riotte2015memory,van2009memory}).
-From a biological standpoint, a wide range of species are believed to rely on short and long-term memory for seasonal or long-distance migration \cite{kitchin2002}.
-Recently, it has been shown in a stochastic setting that the inclusion of both short and long term memory layers are necessary in order to produce periodic movement in a periodic environment \cite{Lin2021}.
-However, such a result may be less insightful in a PDE setting as a periodic environment guarantees the existence of a periodic solution depending on the sign of the principal eigenvalue to a linearized problem \cite[Ch.
+In the derivation of the space use coefficients for model \eqref{prototype} (see Section \ref{sec:spacecoeffder}), it is suggested that there should be multiple \textit{layers} or \textit{channels} which together {comprise} the cognitive map.
+These layers may {include} a number of important environmental covariates {influential to} animal movement, such as food acquisition, territory defence, or mate finding \cite{Fagan2017}. {So} far, only one layer is incorporated into the cognitive map. {Motivating} the inclusion of at least two layers that work together to inform movement is through distinct \textit{short} and \textit{long} term memory components (sometimes referred to as a ``bi-component" mechanism \cite{Bracis2015, riotte2015memory,van2009memory}).
+From a biological standpoint, {several} species are believed to rely on short and long-term memory for seasonal or long-distance migration \cite{kitchin2002}.
+Recently, it has been shown in a stochastic setting that both short and long-term memory layers {are} necessary to produce periodic movement in a periodic environment \cite{Lin2021}.
+However, such a result may be less insightful in a PDE setting as a periodic environment guarantees the existence of a {nontrivial} periodic solution depending on the sign of the principal eigenvalue to a linearized problem \cite[Ch.
 2 \& 3]{Hess1991}.

-In order to consider the effects of short and long term memory, one makes the following set of assumptions: short term memory memory has larger decay and uptake rates, while long term memory has smaller decay and uptake rates.
-In this way, long term memory takes more time to form but decays less rapidly; on the other hand, short term memory responds to changes quickly and fades easily.
-If we denote by $m_s$ and $m_l$ the short and long term memory, respectively, the evolution of the short and long term memory layers could be described by \eql{
+To {explore} the effects of short and long-term memory, one makes the following set of assumptions: short-term memory has larger decay and uptake rates, while long-term memory has smaller decay and uptake rates. {T}his way, long-term memory takes more time to form but decays less rapidly{, while} short-term memory responds to changes quickly and fades easily.
+If we denote by $m_s$ and $m_l$ the short and long-term memory, respectively, the evolution of the short and long-term memory layers could be described by \eql{